What Does the Bible Say About Women Cutting Their Hair?

 Furthermore, the Bible’s approach to personal appearance, including hair, generally centers on principles of modesty and humility before God.
 It emphasizes that external appearances should not overshadow one’s spiritual life.
 In this vein, the focus is more on the heart and character rather than strict rules about physical appearance.

-See also What Does the Bible Say About Truth?
+See also What Does the Bible Say About Time Management?

 The absence of a clear prohibition against women cutting their hair in the Bible suggests that it is not an issue of sin or morality.
 Rather, it reflects the cultural understandings of the time when the Scriptures were written.
 Today, interpreting these passages requires understanding the historical and cultural context and applying the underlying principles of modesty and respect to contemporary life.